secretstartups/handbook/blog/release-posts/index.html.md

 - If you need someone to take an action, say so explicitly and tag that person
 - If the action requested is time sensitive, give a clear due date
 - If there are known issues they need to be aware of, list them out
-- Always cc your release post team and Product Operations for big announcments so everyone is in the loop
+- Always cc your release post team for big announcments so everyone is in the loop

-When communicating in either Slack `#release-post` or `#X-Y-release-post-prep` organize your announcements and requests via unique discussions threads to make it easier to track conversations.
-For example, avoid combining various reminders just because they fall on the same date when they address different topics.
-As a general rule, if there's is a unique task list item for the reminder in the MR template, that reminder should get its own separate post whether it is in Slack or the MR itself.
+When communicating with your release post team, use the release post prep channel and organize discussions into threads to make it easier to track conversations.
 Also, review GitLab's [effective slack communication](https://about.gitlab.com/handbook/communication/#slack) guidance.

 Sample post to executive stakehlders for review: